brentonk/psci220/syllabus.md

 ### September 22--26: Spiral Models versus Deterrence

+*First short paper to be assigned Wednesday, September 24.*

 * Robert Jervis, "Deterrence, the Spiral Model, and Intentions of the Adversary," chap.
 3 in *Perception and Misperception in International Politics* (Princeton University Press, 1976).